-VMDK file can be added to VirtualBox media manager very easily.
-Read the earlier guide about attaching and opening VMDK file in VirtualBox.
+VMDK files can be added to the VirtualBox media manager very easily.
+Read the earlier guide about attaching and opening the VMDK files in VirtualBox.

-After successfully added the VMDK file to VirtualBox media manager.
-You can boot the virtual machine OS from VMDK file by following steps;
+After successfully added the VMDK file to the VirtualBox media manager, you can boot the virtual machine OS from the VMDK file by following steps;

 - Create a new virtual machine in VirtualBox with the correct Operating System which is on the disk file.

-- Instead of creating a new hard disk, select the existing VMDK disk file.
-That’s it, boot the OS.
+- Instead of creating a new hard disk, select the existing VMDK disk file and process the normal steps.
 Do not worry about the VMX file which is having VMware virtual machine configuration only.

-This is the first step to use the VMDK file in VirtualBox without converting to VDI file format.
+This is the quick solution to use the VMDK file in VirtualBox without converting it to a VDI file format.
 Let’s go to the second step if you really need to change the disk format from VMDK to VDI.

-2) This step to convert .vmdk file to .vdi and get the real output.
+2) This step is to convert the .vmdk file to .vdi and get the real output.

-As mentioned earlier, this step can be done on a computer where VirtualBox installed, because we will be using the VirtualBox command.
+As mentioned earlier, this step can be done on a computer that has VirtualBox installed to use a few VirtualBox commands.
 Also, it is advisable to copy the VMDK file if you really need the original VMDK file intact.
-Though the conversion command should not affect the original file, this is for backup purpose if the VM on the VMDK file is so important.
+Though the conversion command will not affect the original file, it is a good practice to backup if the VM on the VMDK file is so important.